uikit/uikit-site/docs/pages/navbar.md

 ## Dropdowns

 A navbar can contain a dropdown from the [Dropdown component](dropdown.md).
-Just add the `.uk-navbar-dropdown` modifier to the dropdown so it fits perfectly into the navbar styling.
+Just add the `.uk-navbar-dropdown` modifier to the dropdown, so it fits perfectly into the navbar styling.
 Add the `.uk-navbar-dropdown-nav` class to navs inside the dropdown.

 ```html
 <ul class="uk-navbar-nav">